 The industry taxonomy discussed above partitions the internet service function into retail (IAP) and wholesale (ISP) services that utilize the capacity of local (LAT) and wide area (WAT) facilities providers.
-With these four types of activities, there are 13 possible types of firms (see Attachment #3).
-This attachment also summarize my initial thoughts regarding the likelihood that each of the types of firms will continue to exist in the future.
+With these four types of activities, there are 13 possible types of firms and it is possible that multiple types will co-exist simultaneously (Table 4).

-Note, that the taxonomy of possible firm types implies that multiple types will coexist simultaneously.
 In the future, we expect to have an even larger number of possible firm configurations.
-The overall conclusions/predictions that emerge from this analysis (and are partially summarized in Attachment #3) include:
+The overall conclusions/predictions that emerge from this analysis include (Table 7):

-- (1) Incentives to vertically integrate in the Internet are strong: incentives to vertically integrate are strong at all stages within the value chain and so we should expect to see the emergence of fully-integrated facilities-based service providers. - (2) Viability of wholesale IP bearer service market: availability of wholesale IP bearer services from these and other facilities-based providers will permit the continued existence of non-facilities based internet service providers, implying that the industry will consist of a variety of different types of firms. - (3) Downstream integration more likely than upstream: incentives to vertically integrate are asymmetric and are stronger for upstream firms to integrate downstream (i.e., ISP into IAP, LAT into IAP, WAT into ISP, LAT into WAT then reverse.) - (4) ISPs will integrate into IAP services: Standalone ISPs are unlikely because ISPs have a strong incentive to integrate into IAP services, and national IAPs have a strong incentive to maintain backbone facilities. - (5) Facilities-based providers will integrate into internet services: standalone facilities-based providers (LAT, WAT) are unlikely because they have incentive to offer internet services to complement existing offerings (e.g., telephone service) and illilles-based isps
+- (1) Incentives to vertically integrate in the Internet are strong: incentives to vertically integrate are strong at all stages within the value chain and so we should expect to see the emergence of fully-integrated facilities-based service providers. - (2) Viability of wholesale IP bearer service market: availability of wholesale IP bearer services from these and other facilities-based providers will permit the continued existence of non-facilities based internet service providers, implying that the industry will consist of a variety of different types of firms. - (3) Downstream integration more likely than upstream: incentives to vertically integrate are asymmetric and are stronger for upstream firms to integrate downstream (i.e., ISP into IAP, LAT into IAP, WAT into ISP, LAT into WAT then reverse.)